MPI-IS/Grassmann-Averages-PCA/doc/main.md

 > Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2014

 or on the web page of [the Robust PCA](http://ps.is.tuebingen.mpg.de/project/Robust_PCA).
 Two algorithms are actually implemented:
-- the robust PCA
+- the Grassmann averages PCA
-- the trimmed robust PCA
+- the trimmed Grassmann averages PCA

 The code is written in C++ that should be compatible with plain C++03 compilers.
 The implementations is done in two classes:
-- @c robust_pca::robust_pca_impl for the robust PCA
+- @c robust_pca::robust_pca_impl for the Grassmann average PCA
 - and @c robust_pca::robust_pca_with_trimming_impl for the trimmed version

 These classes are templates and you should be able to run the algorithms on different types of data quite easily.